Abbott-Unlimited/AbcBankCSharpInterview/README.md

 I believe that the new configuration allows the application to be much more dynamic and extensible while providing a solid, modern foundation to continue to improve on.

+As of this writing, I am no longer contributing to this repo.
+The AppStartupTest in CustomerTest passes and covers all of the code.
+Cheers!

 You can find my commits to this repo here: https://github.com/willWashington/AbcBankCSharpInterview/commits/development

 ## The Stack & Implementation